 When you submit your online application for incorporation, you must register all company directors and shareholders.
 Each director and shareholder must sign a consent form and return it to us for their registration — and the incorporation of your company — to be finalised.

 A signed consent form for each company director and shareholder must be returned to us within 20 working days of submitting your online application for incorporation.

 The forms must have been returned and accepted for registration before 5pm on the last working day of that 20 day period.

 If all forms aren't received by the due date:

 - all information you've provided about your company, including director and shareholder details, is deleted from the Companies Register, and

 - you must begin the incorporation process again, including paying any fees.

-Distributing consent forms
+Distributing consent forms for signing